 Additionally, through personification, Tennyson imbues the eagle with human-like features.
 He refers to its claws as “hands” and the whole eagle as “he” rather than “it”.

 The simplicity of the rhyme in these lines carries the poem forward.
 It is contrasted by the dramatic images Tennyson has crafted.
 These only expand as he discusses the “lonely lands” that stretch out underneath the “crag”.
 This emphasizes the feeling of loneliness and isolation.
 As well as the fact that no human being can touch the place.

 Tennyson expands the landscape further as he describes the ring of blue sky that wraps around “the…world”.
 The eagle stands as if lording, over the lands below him.
 He represents a clear image of power and knowledge, as well as the traditional meanings associated with eagles: freedom and bravery.

 And like a thunderbolt he falls.

 The transition from the second line to the third is powerful.
-All of a sudden the eagle drops from his perch, plunging towards the sea below.
-This intentional dive was preplanned on the eagle’s part, certainly, but for the reader it comes as something of a shock.
-“He” is hunting a smaller creature below him and knew when the precise moment would be for him to dive for it.
-In the final line Tennyson describes the eagle as a “thunderbolt”.
+All of a sudden the eagle drops from his perch, plunging toward the sea below.
+This intentional dive was preplanned on the eagle’s part, certainly, but for the reader, it comes as something of a shock.
+“He” is hunting a smaller creature below him and knows when the precise moment would be for him to dive for it.
+In the final line, Tennyson describes the eagle as a “thunderbolt”.
 Again, this speaks to his god-like power in this world and might even inspire a direct comparison to the god Zeus.